jackMilano/Unreal-Tests/MovingActor/README.md

 Move a cube using `SetActorLocation`, a third person camera follows the player.

+## TODO
+- ADD SCREENSHOT

 ## Tech specs
-Made with Unreal Engine 4.21.2.
+Made with Unreal Engine 4.22.0.